 Like and follow us on SFA’s social media platforms at Facebook and Instagram for more content and updates on food supply resilience and food safety, including AMR.

 SFA coordinates efforts within the ASEAN region to combat AMR and led the development of regional guidelines on antimicrobial use in food producing animals.
 SFA also builds capabilities in the region by sharing technical expertise and experience with other countries, such as conducting regional training workshops for antibiotics residues testing.

 The assurance of food safety does not rest with the government alone.
 Food can be contaminated anywhere along the food chain.
 While SFA continues to be vigilant and works to ensure that regulatory measures are in place and properly enforced, we need the food industry and consumers to play their part too.
 To this end, we have been encouraging the industry to adopt in-house food safety assurance programmes and share the food safety message to our consumers.

 - Adopt good food safety practices such as hand washing and separating raw and cooked food to prevent cross contamination.
 Although antibiotic-resistant bacteria may be found in raw meat, they can be eliminated by thorough cooking.

 - Thoroughly wash and/or peel fruits and vegetables if eating them raw, as they can be contaminated by bacteria.

-- Do not prepare food if you have diarrhea or if you are vomiting.
-Be especially careful when preparing food for vulnerable groups such as children, pregnant women, older adults and those in poor health.
+- Do not prepare food if you have diarrhoea or if you are vomiting.
+Be especially careful when preparing food for vulnerable groups such as children, pregnant women, older adults and those with poor immune system.